“BIRTH OF PHARAOH” CHAPTER 4

 “skin”

-When The Factory was built it seemed to happen over-night.
-Its location was far, far outside the Hidden Gate.
-Any laws of the Great Universe weren’t instilled in those far-away zones.
-If any protectors do exist to keep safe everyone, the history book writers never hear about them at all.
-None but civilizations, planets and cruiser inside Major Universe get talked about, or so they say.
+The Factory’s location was far, far outside the sphere-like boundaries of the Hidden Gate.
+Laws and rules from the Great Universe weren’t instilled in those far-away zones so anything goes.
+No even cares about those places.
+If any protectors do exist to keep safe everyone out there, the history book writers never hear about them at all.

-Sky Gardens, or Secret Gardens, were a special item at the outset of the White Queen’s rule.
-It seems she was enthusiastic about her role.
-She inspired others to put their own little galaxies together and she was wont to permit this inside her hidden walls.
-Back then, the sanctioned space was Eartha Tetus, much bigger and far more bountiful than Major Universe.
+Sky Gardens were a special item at the outset of the White Queen’s rule.
+It seemed she was enthusiastic about her role.
+She inspired a mighty load of houses to put their own little galaxies together inside Sky Gardens.
+She was wont to permit them to do so anywhere they could accommodate one inside her Eartha Tetus.

-The many, many young men, and their few pregnant women, who man Po were found somewhere on the two other planets.
+Young men, along with their pregnant women, man the Planet Po.
+They were found somewhere.
 They are not natural to Po’s environment.
 Most have died by a strange animal devouring them, or from some space disease poisoning them starting with the spine.

 All of this indicates how the men still alive on Po are becoming ferocious.
-They are skilled at survival in the brazen, Earth-man style.
+They are skilled at survival in the brazen style that everyone really likes from a distance but rarely does well with.

-Two of the male employees on Po approach a long, oblong building.
-The structure was a sign-post built during the formation of the Sky Garden so it’s perfect in every part of its design.
+The details about the birth of “Skin” start with two of the male employees on Po who approach a long, oblong building.
+The structure is a sign-post built during the formation of the Sky Garden so it’s perfect in every part of its design.
 No individual is permitted to go in there.
 Everything inside is an ancient artifact.
 That’s what they were told.

-However, despite the bright sky dawning and a long afternoon that will take place on that summer day, there are sky lamps suddenly alit everywhere, and it’s become obvious how someone has turned on all of the lights inside.
+The bright sky is still dawning, and a long afternoon will take place on that summer day.
+They walk inside, and there are sky lamps suddenly alit everywhere, and it’s become obvious how someone has turned on all of the lights though it wasn’t them who had done it.

-Thamy and Boxe are wandering hallway after hallway until emerging in the main hall.
-This is a windowless, wide room built from stone.
+Thamy and Boxe are wandering hallway after hallway.
+They emerge in the main hall.
+It is a windowless, wide room built from stone.
 Inset lights are shifting on pre-determined flight paths overhead.
 Lizards scurry in the shifting shadows cast by twenty-eight columns spaced far and wide.

 A long platform, ascended by six stairs, was built in the center of one long wall.
-The furniture on the stage were each built to last out of a stone composite.
+A few pieces of furniture on the stage were each built out of a stone composite.
+They were meant to stand the test of time, so they say.
 Forty gilded chairs and lounge seats have been scattered there for an eternity.

 Boxe shouted immediately, “What are you doing?”